svankie/tannenbaum/README.md

 Tannenbaum is an experimental tool for querying currency informal exchange rates.

+**Warning**: Tannenbaum currently works only retrieving black-market exchange rates from USD (United States dollars) to ARS (Argentinian pesos), but I'm planning to add support for other informal exchange rates in countries with vibrant currency black-markets.

 ## Installation

 Add this line to your application's Gemfile: